x684867/nemesis_server/src/nodejs/doc/api/querystring.markdown

 <!--name=querystring-->

-This module provides utilities for dealing with query strings.
+This package provides utilities for dealing with query strings.
 It provides the following methods:

 ## querystring.stringify(obj, [sep], [eq])